Discussion dans la cour #1

 Marc-Olivier Hamelin and Neeko Paluzzi

-The Discussions dans la cour series is presented as part of the summer public art program of the artist-run center AXENÉO7.
+The Discussions dans la cour series is presented as part of the Public Art Summer Programming of the artist-run center AXENÉO7.

 Talks will be conducted in French, except for artist Neeko Paluzzi, who will do it in English.

 In parallel with Annie Thibault's Les Radieuses / Cartographie de l'invisible and Josée Dubeau's Mirador presented in collaboration with the city of Gatineau's Sentier culturel de la Ville de Gatineau, to the cross-Summer Residencies in a partnership with Écart, and to Maura Doyle's exhibition Dear Universe / Cher Univers, AXENÉO7 artist-run centre proposes the series of Discussions dans la cour on Wednesday, July 13, 20 and 27, to liven-up La Filature's backyard with exchanges on the approach of the artists of the summer program.

 For the first Discussion dans la cour, AXENÉO7 welcomes Neeko Paluzzi and Marc-Olivier Hamelin, awardees of the cross-Summer Residencies 2022.